CentareGroup/folding-at-centare/README.md

 ## Folding @ Home

 * *How do I specify my F@H account to get me and/or my team credits?*
-  * Run the script wit the following parameters
+  * Run the script with the following parameters
     * `-user`: your desired username
     * `-passkey`: your user passkey, if applicable
 * *How do I ensure that the processes will be working toward Coronavirus research?*